 It is recommended that the endometrial scratch is performed in the cycle before you start stimulation medication.
 Ideally the procedure should be done between days 19 and 25 of your menstrual cycle.

-The risk of a miscarriage if you get pregnant after the procedure is no more than 1%.
+The increased risk of a miscarriage if you are pregnant at the time of the endometrial scratch is no more than 1%.
 Given the increased chance of getting pregnant, the benefits of the procedure outweigh any risks.

 You will attend the clinic with a semi-full bladder (drink 300ml of water 1 hour prior to the procedure, and do not empty your bladder during this time).
 First the Doctor will perform an internal ultrasound scan to assess the shape and position of the womb.
 A very small catheter will then be inserted through the cervix into the womb.
 This catheter will be used to scratch 4 areas on the womb lining.
 You may experience slight discomfort as the catheter is being passed into the womb.

 After the procedure, a small amount of vaginal spotting or bleeding is not unusual.
-You can commence an IVF cycle as normal the following month or try a natural cycle in the same month.
+You can commence an IVF cycle as normal the following month.